 - Cotton underwear.
 Now is the time to rock those granny panties.

 - Pads.
-(Not tampons) You will be bleeding for a bit.
+It’s best to use pads instead of tampons.
+You will be bleeding for a bit.

 - Pain medication.
 Acetaminophen (Paracetamol) is good.